kdheepak/blog/content/38-rust-lua-nvim.md

 Rust has metaprogramming features like macros, has a batteries included standard library and a thriving package ecosystem to boot.
 And more importantly, I like writing code in rust.

+Traditionally, writing a neovim plugin in rust can be achieved by neovim's rpc mechanism[^https://github.com/killthemule/nvim-rs].
-I was curious to see what it would take to make it happen and this blog post is a summary of my experiments.
+However I was just curious to see what it would take to make it happen using a native lua module.
+This blog post is a summary of my experiments.

 # How it works